Internships at New Books in German

 About the Internship

-Twice a year, we invite an intern to work with us closely from the initial submission of books by publishers to the final publication of recommendations on the website.
+Twice a year, we invite an intern to work with us from the initial submission of books by publishers to the final publication of recommendations on the website.
 This is a task-driven internship, offering significant flexibility regarding when individual pieces of work are completed.
+The hours are not fixed.
 However, some tasks have specific deadlines, and it’s essential to maintain regular communication as you progress with your work.
+The fee for completion of the internship is £600.

 What is it like to be an NBG intern?